Bhutan Tourist and

 a vehicle and driver at your disposal at all times.

-All of our guides are trained by the Tourism Authority
+All of our guides are trained by the

-guide training, including safety and first aid instruction.
+additional mountain guide training, including safety

-TAB has received assistance from the Austrian Government
+and first aid instruction.
+TAB has received assistance

-in the form of trainers and funds to establish the training
+and funds to establish the training programs for tourist

 |